 Hekaton & SQL Server 2014 is the new revolution in database management.
-After getting involved with Crypto Currency Mining Recently, purchasing some GAW Miner Cloud Hashlets, i became accustom to frequenting Hash Talk, their community forum.
+After getting involved with Crypto Currency Mining Recently.
+I purchased some GAW Miner Cloud Hashlets, i became accustom to frequenting Hash Talk, their community forum.
 On there a question was asked Who is Craig?
 That riddle sent me on a quest of knowledge to find an answer.

-I am by no means an expert, but after several hours reading i thought i would share my conclusions and knowledge I gathered during this quest.
+I am by no means an expert.
+However, after several hours reading i thought i would share my conclusions and knowledge I gathered during this quest.

-That quest led me to contrast reduction algorythms (where by you use a test set of static data to approximate and a small live set to make computation much easier) which seem to have been proven very accurate through analysis of Aerosol Optical Thickness (AOT) and MR images in seperate research.
+That quest led me to Contrast Reduction Algorythms. (a test set of static data to approximate is used with a small live set.
+This makes computation much easier).
+Which seem to have proven very accurate through analysis of Aerosol Optical Thickness (AOT) and MR images in seperate research.

 This lead me to SQL Server 2014 which seem to have incorporated this in their new systems.
 One step further is Hekaton which builds on the SQL Server 2014 framework to create an in memory database opposed to an on disk db.
 This has substantial improvements for Online Transaction Processes while reducing heat and power consumption.

 SSRS enables users to quickly and easily generate reports from Microsoft SQL Server databases.